 The importance of professional automobile repair in today's mobile society cannot be overstated.
-Because vehicles have skyrocketed in cost and are kept in service longer, there is a shortage of trained, knowledgeable technicians.
+Vehicles have skyrocketed in cost and are kept in service longer.
+There is a shortage of trained, knowledgeable auto service technicians.
 Skilled technicians are needed to perform preventive maintenance, repairs and adjustments.
 Ferris State University has been educating automotive service students for more than 50 years.

 Employment opportunities exist in every community and in all parts of the country.
 The career path open to graduates is from service technician to shop foreman, to manager, or even to business owner.
 With experience and continued education, opportunities are unlimited.